Beginner's Guide to Ready-Mixed Concrete

-If doing the math scares you, you can use this handy calculator to do the math for you.
+If doing the math scares you, you can use this handy calculator to do it for you.

-The key is to make sure you are generous in your calculation since it is better to have a little extra than not enough.
-Many agree that you should order 5-10% more than you calculate since there will sometimes be spillage, over-excavation, or an error in calculation.
+Make sure you are generous in your calculation since it is better to have a little extra than not enough.
+Many experts agree that you should order 5-10% more than you calculate since there will sometimes be spillage, over-excavation, or an error in calculation.

 HOW DO I PREPARE BEFORE THE CONCRETE ARRIVES?